dimitri-nicolo/calico/maintenance/performance/ebpf/enabling-ebpf.md

   If {{site.prodname}} does not detect a compatible kernel, {{site.prodname}} will emit a warning and fall back to standard linux networking.

 - On each node, the BPF filesystem must be mounted at `/sys/fs/bpf`.
 This is required so that the BPF filesystem persists when {{site.prodname}} is restarted.
-(If the filesystem does not persist then pods will temporarily lose connectivity when
+If the filesystem does not persist then pods will temporarily lose connectivity when
-  {{site.prodname}} is restarted.)
+  {{site.prodname}} is restarted and host endpoints may be left unsecured (because their attached policy program will be discarded).
 - For best pod-to-pod performance, an underlying network that doesn't require Calico to use an overlay.
 For example:

   - A cluster within a single AWS subnet.
   - A cluster using a compatible cloud provider's CNI (such as the AWS VPC CNI plugin).
   - An on-prem cluster with BGP peering configured.

   If you must use an overlay, we recommend that you use VXLAN, not IPIP.
-This is because IPIP performs poorly with eBPF mode due to technical limitations in the kernel.
+VXLAN has much better performance than IPIP in eBPF mode due to various kernel optimisations.

 - The underlying network must be configured to allow VXLAN packets between {{site.prodname}} hosts (even if you normally use IPIP or non-overlay for Calico traffic).
-In eBPF mode, VXLAN is used to forward traffic to Kubernetes NodePorts, while preserving source IP.  eBPF mode honours the Felix `VXLANMTU` setting (see [Configuring MTU]({{ site.baseurl }}/networking/mtu)).
+In eBPF mode, VXLAN is used to forward Kubernetes NodePort traffic, while preserving source IP.  eBPF mode honours the Felix `VXLANMTU` setting (see [Configuring MTU]({{ site.baseurl }}/networking/mtu)).
 - A stable way to address the Kubernetes API server.
 Since eBPF mode takes over from kube-proxy, {{site.prodname}} needs a way to reach the API server directly.